couchbase/java-dcp-client/README.md

 # Couchbase Java DCP Client
-This repository contains a pure java-based implementation for a Couchbase DCP (Database Change Protocol) client.
+This repository contains a purely java-based implementation for a Couchbase DCP (Database Change Protocol) client.
 It is currently a work in progress.
 It replaces the previous experimental support inside Couchbase `core-io`.